-Hair Decorations: Due to potential choking hazard for children, please refrain from using barrettes and beads in hair for children enrolled in infant or toddler rooms in Child Development Centers or in multi-age Family Childcare homes.
+Hair Decorations: Use of barrettes and beads in hair for children enrolled in infant or toddler rooms in Child Development Centers or in multi-age Family Childcare homes is not permitted due to potential choking hazard for children.

 Shoes: Children's close-toed footwear should have rubber soles and be suitable for running, climbing, and jumping.
 To prevent slips and falls, supply non-skid, closed-toe shoes for infants and pre-toddlers who become fully mobile (pulling-up, standing and attempting to walk while cruising along furniture).
 For safety reasons, flip-flops, thongs, Crocs, heels without straps or wedged heels are not allowed.
 For specific questions pertaining to appropriate footwear, please see the Facility Director.